-The use of sparse, low-resolution historical data from commercial corn production over the past several decades, as well as additional low-resolution soil and weather data from national repositories, generally resulted in model accuracy increases and RMSE decreases (Table 1).
-The decreases in RMSE values were most pronounced in the E holdout scenario (6%) followed by the G holdout (5%), practical G and E (2%), and G and E (1%) scenarios.
+The use of sparse, low-resolution historical data from commercial corn production over the past several decades, as well as additional low-resolution soil and weather data from national repositories, generally resulted in model accuracy increases (Table 1).
+The increases in r values were most pronounced in the E holdout scenario (35%) followed by the G holdout (9%), practical G and E (6%), and hard G and E (1%) scenarios.
 It is interesting that the historical data were most helpful in the E holdout and G holdout scenarios.
 The explanation for this may be at least partially attributed to the fact that these scenarios have more training data to begin with (they only hold out G or E).
 The historical data were also held out to a lower extent in these scenarios, so the models were trained on much larger datasets than they could be without historical data.
 Historical data pre-training also appeared anecdotally to increase model stability across training epochs.